FMS FCX18S 1/18 GMC Sierra S RTR Brushless — Full Review

 For the 1/18 scale crawler buyer who wants factory-brushless performance, scale realism, and a durable platform that supports serious upgrading — the Sierra S is the most capable RTR currently available at this size and price bracket.

-Affiliate Disclosure: As an affiliate, I may earn a commission from qualifying purchases made through this link at no extra cost to you.
+Affiliate Disclosure: As an affiliate, I may earn a commission from qualifying purchases made through links in this article at no extra cost to you.

 Disclosure & Attribution